Rithan1212/vivasayi-ai/README.md

 ---

 <p align="center">
-Made with ❤️ using React, FastAPI, and Google Gemini AI to empower farmers with intelligent agricultural guidance.
+Made with ❤️ for Farmers
 </p>